gelsonmascarenhas/infra_eks_provisioning_proposal/README.md

 nodeGroups:
   - name: ng-1
-    instanceType: m5.large
+    instanceType: m5.large <--for cost saving perhaps I'll use t3.micro for 2 hours and then destroy it.
     desiredCapacity: 10
   - name: ng-2
-    instanceType: m5.xlarge
+    instanceType: m5.xlarge <--this too I may use the t3.micro under 2hrs for testing puposes.
     desiredCapacity: 2
 ````

 ## Creating EKS cluster with Terraform Scripts
  - Prerequisite: kubectl & aws-iam-authenticator cli tools need to be installed on laptop.

-There are terraform scripts in "tf-eks-demo" folder.
+There are terraform scripts in "tf-eks-proposal" folder.
 By running the following commands terraform creates
 EC2 instance and EKS cluster for us in the desired region.
 All the required configs are defined in respective script,
 like IAM roles, policies, security groups, etc.
 Before executing the below scripts the user must have created an IAM role and needs to be configured